Makktu/ScrollingAdventure/README.md

 Attempting to add Tilesets as backgrounds for the rooms in the levels, but so far they don't look or feel right.
 The backgrounds need to be 'full-screen impactful'.

 Reflection needed.

+### Sat 5 October 2024

+Another go at backgrounds, this time with a 256x256 tileset.
+Results: jank.
+A rollover again.
+This will have to be resolved sharpish.

+I did spend a few hours today working on design aspects in general.
+E.g. the Alpha version will be a 4x4 grid.
+Also, the battle system will be a separate system attached to the movement and environments, etc.